How to Add PDF Bookmarks and Outline in Java

 JAVA

 Here you can see the PDF with our new tree structure of bookmarks.
-Check out the outline for yourself to see how the insertBookmark feature has added a new layer of bookmarks.
+Check the outline to see how the insertBookmark feature added a new layer of bookmarks.
+This multi-layer approach suits technical documentation, academic papers, or any document requiring detailed navigation structure.

 IronPDF's bookmarking tool not only adds new bookmarks but also retrieves and views existing ones.
+This functionality proves essential when modifying existing PDFs or analyzing their structure.
 To navigate through bookmarks, first load the PDF using the PdfDocument.fromFile method.
-Then, access the BookmarkManager object and use the getBookmarks method to retrieve all bookmarks, including child bookmarks.
+Then access the BookmarkManager object and use the getBookmarks method to retrieve all bookmarks, including child bookmarks.
 Finally, use the get method to retrieve a bookmark by its index in the list.
+This capability allows programmatic inspection and manipulation of existing PDF navigation structures.

 import java.io.IOException;